trikko/etichetta/README.md

 I do not have access to any machine with macOS and therefore it is difficult to perform the necessary tests for development.
 Anyway to try etichetta on a macOS machine, you can run it inside a Docker container and connect a display, using XQuartz.

-You can use the scripts inside the folder `deployment`.
+You can use the scripts inside the folder `macos-docker`.

 Build the last docker image running `./build-docker-etichetta.sh` and run it using `./run-docker-etichetta.sh`